ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (arrow 20 10)
 ```

 It draws shapes (and makes coffee)!
-So we can guess that
+So we can guess that:

 - `#lang slideshow` contains useful functions to display certain shapes
 - `circle`, `rectangle`, `arrow` are function names
-- we can execute theses functions by putting them in parenthesis, passing arguments separated by spaces.
+- we can execute these functions by putting them in parentheses, passing arguments separated by spaces.
-- the REPL is enough to directly interpret these inputs, then ouputs the result
+- the REPL is enough to directly interpret these inputs, then ouput the result.

 ![REPL](/blog/2021-09-08-one_day_with_racket/img/02-repl.png)

-I just play without checking the docs and I ultimately make deliberate errors to see how useful the interpreter is.
+I play around without checking the docs, and ultimately make deliberate errors to see how useful the interpreter is.

 ```rkt
 (triangle 30)